-One of Spain’s favorite sports is to go out for tapas crawl in a group, and in Madrid we have numerous areas to go out and practice the art of ‘tapeo’: Sol, Huertas, Calle Pez, Calle Ponzano (where the verb ‘ponzaning’ came from) the surrounding areas of the Plaza Mayor, La Latina, and many others.
-More and more restaurants with international food have opened in the city, but the traditional places for tapas in Madrid are those that win the hearts (and the stomachs) of Madrilenians and visitors.
-Discover the most typical tapas in Madrid apart from Iberian ham (famous jamón ibérico) or manchego cheese.
-Let’s go!
+One of Spain’s favorite sports is to go out for tapas in a group, let’s say, to do a tapas crawl.
+And Madrid has numerous areas to go out and practice ‘tapeo’: Sol, Huertas, La Latina and the infamous Cava Baja street, Plaza Mayor and its surroundings… and many others!
+More and more restaurants with international food have opened in the city, but the traditional places for tapas are those that win the hearts (and the stomachs) of Madrilenians and visitors.

 1. ONE OF THE BEST TAPAS IN MADRID: CALAMARI SANDWICH

 The most famous fast food in the city is our fried calamari sandwich.
-Squid inside a loaf?
+Squid inside slices of baguette?
 Yup, and people line up to buy one.
 Don’t worry though, the line moves very fast.
-Most of these establishments are around Plaza Mayor.
+Most of best calamares tapas bars in Madrid are around Plaza Mayor.
 So, you can eat your sandwich while sitting in the square.
 It’s just something you cannot miss.

 It’s a pretty caloric snack, like almost all the tapas that we’re going to recommend in this article.
 But you know, you NEED strength for all the tourist stuff and with this sandwich, you’ll surely get it!
 Go to La Campana (calle de Botoneras, 6).
 You’ll not regret!!